 The Saverys lived in a lovely home on Grand Avenue which was the center of social life in Des Moines.
 Filled with a vast library, art and historical relics, along with the wit and charm of James' wife, Annie, the house was a magnet for sociability until a fire destroyed it and the Saverys left town.

-In 1886 when a new hotel was built on Fourth and Locust it was named the Savery without asking Mr. Savery for the use of his name.
+In 1886 when a new hotel was built on Fourth and Locust, it was named the Savery, but no one asked Mr. Savery.
 He later became co-owner of the hotel, which stood at the site of the present Savery Hotel.